-- Listed and described in the schedule of benefits. - Not listed as an exception or exclusion in these sections: - What are your eligible dental services? - What rules and limits apply to dental care? - What your plan doesn't cover - exclusions - Not beyond any maximums and limitations in the What rules and limits apply to dental care? section and schedule of benefits. - Medically necessary.
-See the Medical necessity requirements section and the Glossary section for more information.
+- Listed and described in the schedule of benefits. - Not listed as an exception or exclusion in these sections: - What are your eligible dental services? - What rules and limits apply to dental care? - Exclusions - Not beyond any maximums and limitations in the What rules and limits apply to dental care? section and schedule of benefits. - Medically necessary.
+See the Medical necessity and referral requirements section and the Glossary for more information.